luisbilecki/robofriends-ssr/README.md

 1. Run `yarn install` to install required dependencies for this project;

-2. Start the App running `yarn start`.
+2. Start the App running `yarn dev`.

 ### Task definition